FINAL ARRANGEMENTS ARE CURRENTLY BEING PUT IN PLACE – CONTACT US FOR THE LATEST DETAILS (14.12.20)

 Ever fancied becoming a beekeeper?
 Perhaps you’re looking for the perfect gift for a loved one who has always wanted to learn beekeeping.
 Epping Forest Honey Co. offer beekeeping courses for beginners in the Essex and London area that will provide you with enough beekeeping knowledge to look after your own colony of honey bees.

-Robin Harman and Mark Chambers have over fifteen years of beekeeping experience between them.
+Robin Harman and Eric Beaumont have over twenty years of beekeeping experience between them.
 They are tutors for the local Epping Forest Beekeepers’ Association course, a separate charity run course in Dagenham, as well as running an ‘Introduction to beekeeping’ courses at Bedford House training centre in Buckhurst Hill.

 They have a number of qualifications between them including the British Beekeepers Association Basic Assessment, the BBKA General Husbandry Exam and various BBKA Theory Modules.
 They run over one hundred and fifty beehives in the Epping Forest area, raise their own bee stocks and also are contracted as beekeepers for a commercial bee farmer.
 They provide on-site beehives, and subsequently honey, to farm shops, delicatessens, pharmacies and restaurants in the Epping Forest area.

-Our course for 2020 will be based in two parts – a theory evening and a theory/practical weekend.
-It will be for a small group of six / eight students.
+Our course for 2021 will be based in two parts – a theory evening and a theory/practical weekend.
+It will be for a small group of students.

 - What to expect from beekeeping and where you can place your hive.